hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/460_matter_for_serious_thought.md

 \*    \*    \*

-"I say, Râm Charan, you have neither education nor the means to set up a trade, nor are you fit for physical labour.
+"I say, Rām Charan, you have neither education nor the means to set up a trade, nor are you fit for physical labour.
 Besides, you cannot give up indulging in intoxications, nor do away with your wickednesses.
 Tell me, how do you manage to make your living?"